 There are typically few employees in a small company or startup, and everyone is wearing multiple hats.
 In the smallest companies, the Product Owner might even be the CEO herself!

 Here are the most common job titles for a Product Owner to report to in a small company or startup:

 - Chief Product Owner or other C-suite

 - Head of Product

 In a medium-sized company, Product Owners will likely find a few additional layers of management that put space between their product and the executive team.

 The most common job titles for a Product Owner to report to in a medium company are:

 - Director of Innovation

 Product Owner management in large companies

-In a large company, there are often thousands of employees, engaged with hundreds of separate projects, with layers of management spread throughout the company.
+There are often thousands of employees engaged with hundreds of separate projects in a large company, with layers of management spread throughout the company.
 At this scale, Product Owners are often dealing with individuals put in place specifically to manage multiple projects and teams.